Shark Tank (Australian TV series)

-Overview
+Format

 Hosted by Sarah Harris, the show featured a panel of multimillionaire investors called "Sharks" who listened to entrepreneurs pitch businesses or products they wished to develop.
 If one or more Sharks were interested, investment deals could be made on the show.
 However, if all sharks declined, contestants left with nothing.
 A 2018 investigation by Fairfax Media revealed that during the 2017 season, fifty pitches resulted in twenty-seven deals, of which only four actually closed.

 Shark Tank has been described as demonstrating "the drama of pitch meetings and the interaction between the entrepreneurs and tycoons."
 Sharks were compensated for their participation but invested their own money.

 History

 Shark Tank was the second Australian series to be based on the show format.
-A previous unsuccessful adaptation, Dragons' Den (2005), aired on the Seven Network.
+A previous unsuccessful adaptation, Dragons' Den, aired on the Seven Network in 2005.

 Shark Tank premiered on 8 February 2015 and aired 15 episodes through to 7 June 2015 with a regular timeslot of 8:00pm Sunday.
 It was renewed for a second season in the season finale.
 Season 2 premiered in 2016 with Glen Richards replacing John McGrath as a panelist.
 The series was renewed for a third season that began airing on 20 June 2017.